barrettanderson/javascript-portfolio-project/NOTES.md

     name

 Questions for Laura
+    Issue with creation now that we added renderCocktail Issue with edit - does not show correct info in field Issue with delete - Not deleting

     Making the backend objects also be js objects
     How am I integrating the join table model in the objects themselves?
 Right now I have just cocktails, but where do ingredients come into play, and theen the join table
     OO Javascript -